niebert/PanDocElectron/README.md

 > `npm install`

-Install necessary files and folders that are used for generated pandoc output files:
+Templates and Support Files for PanDoc conversion are stored in a separate GitHub repository.
+Install these necessary files and folders with the following commands:

 > `cd  Documents`